 The surgeons and anaesthetists check the patient’s wounds and medical condition to evaluate whether they can operate now or whether the patient should for the next surgical team in three months' time.

 Once the surgery starts, the excitement in the hospital is palpable.
 The day patients have waited so long for is finally here.
 Even though their recovery will take a long time, the prospect of going home finally feels real and this is a good reason to be happy.

 Inside the operating theatre, the team spends several hours operating on the more complicated cases.
 A patient with a trismus, a fusion of the jaw caused by noma which prevents it from opening, can require several hours of surgery and a long recovery in the post-operative ward.

-'Intervention time' in Sokoto Noma Hospital means worryied parents waiting to see their child coming out of surgery.
-It means a hospital full of activity and a team of surgeons trying to do their best so that the long wait of these patients has its reward: the opportunity to resume their lives.
+'Intervention time' in Sokoto Noma Hospital means worried parents waiting to see their child coming out of surgery.
+A hospital full of activity as a team of surgeons do their best to achieve the results long-awaited by their patients: a new opportunity to resume their lives.

 Footnotes: Drawings & infographics by Chloé Fournier / Pictures & Videos by Claire Jeantet & Fabrice Caterini © Inediz - All rights reserved